 My solution to no contact centers seems pretty easy; break down the larger bins into individual bins so students can still have access to the toys, but not access to sharing toys.

 I wanted bins with lids, items in bins to be enough to engage students for a short period of time, toys to limit their movement from a designed area (think cars, trains, etc.), and to provide activities in the bins that can be cleaned.
+These bins came from The Dollar Tree.

 I went through each large toy bin, one by one.
 I put away any toys that did not have 100% hard surfaces or anything I couldn’t clean, like foam or cloth.
 Those will not be going to be used this upcoming year.

 I also have to make sure each bin has enough toys in it to keep students occupied, but that the lid will still close.
 Working through each toy bin actually took me quite a bit of time.
 More time than I thought.
 I did not want to rush through it and have issues when we go to centers live with students.
-This isn’t a dump and rush through job.
+This isn’t a dump and rushes through the job.

 Next, I have to take time to make each small bin work.
 You can see my family and house items.
 I took the large play house away and divided up the furniture by rooms into 4 small bins.
 Each bin also gets people and a baby.

-All my lego centers have wheels and a person.
+All my Lego centers have wheels and a person.
 Then, each marble game has bases and a marble.
 Next, potato heads have matching parts for arms and ears, and a variety of items to make them silly.
 As you can see, take this time NOW to save you headaches later.

-Centers That Will Stay All Year
+No Contact Centers That Will Stay All Year

 Next, I made sure to label each bin with a number.
-I envision students having a favorite doll they want to play with that is in Doll #2 bin or a lego man from Lego #3 bin.
+I envision students having a favorite doll they want to play with that is in Doll #2 bin or a Lego man from Lego #3 bin.
 Since we desire no contact from student to student, labeling bins this way may be a huge help in the long run.

 All the bins that are in clear containers are bins that will stay in there the entire year.
 These are the classic toys we play with often and year after year.